AventusDAO/terraform-aws-module-avn-gateway/README.md

 - duly fill the secret manager facilities
 - Create user/passwords on the different database systems

-**NOTE2:** during the first apply, the module will fail waiting for the amazonmq secret to be duly filled

 <!-- BEGIN_TF_DOCS -->
 ## Requirements